Ottawa—Vanier (provincial electoral district): History

 The provincial electoral district was created in 1908 as "Ottawa East".
 The name was changed to "Ottawa—Vanier" in 1999.

-One MLA, elected through First past the post, represented the district.
+One MLA, elected through first past the post, represented the district.

 Members of the Legislative Assembly/Members of Provincial Parliament

 This district elected the following members of the Legislative Assembly of Ontario, :

 1 In 1938, the title of members of the Legislative Assembly of Ontario was changed from "Members of the Legislative Assembly" (MLAs) to "Members of Provincial Parliament" (MPPs).

 Election results

+Challenging the Liberal incumbent, Lucille Collard, is Francophone and minority rights activist Myriam Djilane of the NDP and senior policy adviser Marilissa Gosselin of the Progressive Conservatives.
+Djilane had previously run for the seat in the 2020 by-election.

+^ Change is from 2014 general election redistributed results.